Kinto/kinto/docs/core/permission.rst

 .. warning::

-    When using this kind of resource, the ``permission_backend`` setting must be set, :ref:`as described in the configuration section <configuration-permissions>`.
+    When using this kind of resource, the ``permission_backend`` setting must be set, :ref:`as described in the configuration section <configuration-backends>`.

 To introduce more flexibility, the :class:`kinto.core.resource.ShareableResource` can be used instead.